A guide to building an Oracle NetSuite integration

 Building just once to Codat simplifies the process—and reduces the related cost—significantly.
 All you have to do to connect to NetSuite is enable the integration in your Codat settings.

 From there, Codat takes over.
-Our universal API:
+Our business data APIs:

 - Abstracts away the details and complexities of the NetSuite API data model